-The presentation of the 2012 Sir Misha Black Awards took place on Thursday 8 March at the Royal College of Art, London.
+The Awards Ceremony for the 2016 Sir Misha Black Awards took place on Thursday 17 November at the Royal College of Art, London.

 Introduction by the Chairman, Mary Mullin

 “Welcome Dean Dale Harrow, Ms Calvert, Representatives of the Arts University Bournemouth, Professor Catherine McDermott, Mr. Oliver Black, son of Sir Misha and Mrs. Black, members of the Kinneir Family, distinguished guests, members of the Founding Bodies, Patrons, ladies and gentlemen, students of the RCA and many long standing friends of these Awards – Good Evening!

 When Mary Shelley, the author of Frankenstein, wrote to a friend about a visit to a spa town in the mountains of northern Tuscany, she said ‘we are up to our knees in Royal Highnesses’.
 Tonight she might have to describe the scene as ‘up to our waist in Royals’ – Royal Designers, Royal Engineers, Royal Academicians, Royal Colleges, Royal Students, representatives of KINGston University, Chancellors, Vice Chancellors and Professors’.
 All of you, Royal or Rebel are very Welcome to the Ceremony that celebrates the Sir Misha Black Awards and the 2016 Medal for Distinguished Services to Design Education.